Trees#

 Transform tree into a balanced tree#

-Using a balanced tree can substantially improve performance of likelihood calculations.
+Using a balanced tree can substantially improve performance of likelihood calculations for time-reversible models.
 Note that the resulting tree has a different orientation with the effect that specifying clades or stems for model parameterisation should be done using the “outgroup_name” argument.

 from cogent3 import load_tree